ckakgun/PythonWeatherGUI/README.md

 ## About This Project

 This is my first Python project as I'm learning programming.
 I created this application to practice my skills and learn about Python, GUI development, API integration, and basic error handling.
-While it may not be perfect, it represents my journey into the world of software development.

 ## Features